Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Introduction

-To simplify the notation, we will say that a subset of $\mathbb{N}$ is a: \begin{enumerate} \item type 0 set, if it is a finite union of arithmetic progressions in $\mathbb{N}$; \item type 1 set, if it is a $p$-normal set in $\mathbb{N}$; \item type 2 set, if it is a widely $p$-normal set in $\mathbb{N}$. \end{enumerate}

-In order to eliminate possible confusions, we remark that the notions of type 1 and type 2 sets are \emph{dependent} of the prime $p=\text{char}(K)$.
-In particular, they does not make sense if $\text{char}(K)=0$.
+In order to eliminate possible confusions, we remark that the notions of type 1 and type 2 sets \emph{depend on} the prime $p=\text{char}(K)$.
+In particular, they do not make sense if $\text{char}(K)=0$.
 The letter ``$p$" in the word ``$p$-normal" should be regarded as an \emph{abbreviation} of $\text{char}(K)$ instead of a formal symbol.

 \begin{remark} For each $\epsilon\in\{0,1,2\}$, one can verify that the union and \emph{intersection} of two sets of type $\epsilon$ described above is also a set of type $\epsilon$. \end{remark}

 \begin{definition} Let $X$ be a variety and let $f:X\dashrightarrow X$ be a dominant rational self-map.
 For each $\epsilon\in\{0,1,2\}$, we say that the dynamical system $(X,f)$ satisfies the $\text{DML}_{\epsilon}$ property if for every $x\in X(K)$ with a well-defined orbit and every closed subvariety $V\subseteq X$, the return set $\{n\in\mathbb{N}|\ f^{n}(x)\in V(K)\}$ is a set of type $\epsilon$. \end{definition}